Glamour Girls (2022 film): Plot

 he refuses to interfere when his daughter publicly exposes Emma's past, and humiliates her further by demanding a striptease with Zeribe also present.
 Enraged, she storms off, but Zeribe suggests she obey Segun's orders lest he replaces her with another woman.
 She reluctantly agrees, but not before seducing Zeribe, and Segun hears them having sex under his roof but does not retaliate.
 Trouble also ensues in Louise's home after Aaron finally stumbles on his wife's secret rendezvous with Fadi, and he flees back to America with their daughters, demanding their mother pay child support or face his wrath.

-Jemma murders Alexander when she catches him sexually molesting her son, and enlists the help of both Donna and the latter's personal assistant Tommy (Temisan Emmanuel), to dispose of the body.
-Donna receives more devastating news when Hell (Segilola Ogidan) — an escort from a wealthy family — dies of a drug overdose after discovering she is pregnant without knowledge of the father's identity.
+Jemma murders Alexander when she catches him sexually molesting her son, and enlists the help of both Donna and the latter's personal assistant Tommy, to dispose of the body.
+Donna receives more devastating news when Hell — an escort from a wealthy family — dies of a drug overdose after discovering she is pregnant without knowledge of the father's identity.
 At the funeral, Nkem reveals Alexander was his accountant, but as Jemma was romantically involved with him, she is considered a suspect after a hard drive with his company's billions disappears.
-Donna travels to Beirut where she begs her mentors—Doris (Gloria Anozie-Young) and Thelma (Dolly Unachukwu) from the original movie—to plea with Nkem who has started to harass her girls, but both women are unwilling to co-operate.
+Donna travels to Beirut where she begs her mentors—Doris and Thelma from the original movie—to plea with Nkem who has started to harass her girls, but both women are unwilling to co-operate.

 Upon Donna's return to Nigeria, the escorts finally locate the drive (Alexander had worn it as a pendant), and with the assistance of a Francophone hacker who demands sex with Emma in exchange for his service, they discover the drive contains a larger sum than anticipated.
 However, Zeribe double-crosses the women and secretly plants a duplicate on Emma, who, in a repeat of events at their first meeting, hides the actual drive in his pocket, and Nkem's henchmen cart him off, his pleas of innocence falling on deaf ears.
 The film concludes with the revelation that Donna had secretly duplicated the flash drive containing part of the money.